|Type of tour:||Self-guided|

-Cycling along the Bodrog and Tisa Valleys today we follow an abandoned railway line that takes us via the historically important town of Sarospatak.
+Cycling along the Bodrog and Tisa Valleys today you follow an abandoned railway line that takes you via the historically important town of Sarospatak.
 Once a centre for Calvinist power and thought, the town has also played a pivotal role over the years in Hungary's fight for independence from the Habsburg yolk.
-We take time to visit the riverside castle of Rakoczi, an imposing edifice that spans some 500 years of the town's turbulent history.
+You can take time to visit the riverside castle of Rakoczi, an imposing edifice that spans some 500 years of the town's turbulent history.
 The castle's most illustrious owners were the Transylvanian Rakoczis, who expanded much of the Renaissance Palace and held the fortress until the early years of the 18th century, when their unsuccessful fight against the Austrian crown resulted in Ferenc Rakoczi being driven into exile and the castle passing into the hands of Austrian nobility.

-After our visit we continue south, following the flow of the Bodrog River towards the town of Tokaj, lying to the west of the confluence of the Bodrog and the Tisza.
+After your visit we continue south, following the flow of the Bodrog River towards the town of Tokaj, lying to the west of the confluence of the Bodrog and the Tisza.
 This is one of the most celebrated wine producing areas in the country and Tokaj makes up part of the expansive Tokaj-Hegyalja region that runs through the southern and eastern fringes of the Zemplen Hills.